 She also remains on unpaid suspension from the West York Police Department.

 The background: She taped one phone call from former girlfriend Kimberly Patton of Lancaster, and also taped a call made to her by Patton's sister, Kristy Landis of Lancaster.
-Neither Patton nor Landis knew they were being taped, they previously said.

 Wilson taped the calls because she had an active protection from abuse order against Patton and was trying to get proof Patton was violating it, according to Leslie.
 She then took the tapes to the West York police chief, who began an investigation into Wilson.